Help Centre

 - 1After signing in, you'll see the onboarding flow.
 First, choose your role (Migration Agent, Lawyer, Education Agent, or Employer).

-- 2If you're a registered migration agent, enter your MARA number.
+- 2If you're a Registered Migration Agent (still widely known as a MARA agent), enter your MARN (Migration Agent Registration Number).
 We'll look up your details automatically.

 - 3Name your organisation (this appears on reports and in the CRM).